 1966: “Get Ready” by The Temptation became their third #1 on the US R&B charts.

-1966: The Rolling Stones’ fourth LP Aftermath became their third UK #1, spending the first of eight weeks at the top of the album chart.
+1966: The Rolling Stones’ fourth British studio album, Aftermath, became their third UK #1, spending the first of eight weeks at the top of the album chart.

 1967: The Jimi Hendrix Experience’s first UK Tour came to a close following two final performances at London’s Granada Theatre.